nlins8224/Oubinity/DOCUMENTATION.md

 There are 32 slots for Top faces and 32 slots for Bottom faces in Y column (also - column has CHUNK_SIZE + 1 slots).
 Top and bottom faces overlap with each other.
 First and last face does not overlap with faces inside a chunk, but they may overlap with faces that are present in chunk neighbors adjacent to them.
 We need to know those adjacent faces type to determine border slots visibility.
 We solve this by adding neighbor voxels padding to a chunk.
-In other words, instead of storing 32x32x32 chunks, we store 34x34x34 chunks, where additional voxels are taken from neighboring chunks.[^1]
+In other words, instead of storing 32x32x32 chunks, we store 34x34x34 chunks, where additional voxels are taken from neighboring chunks.

 ![Padding](documentation_resources/chunk-padding.png)